 - Is lunch provided with all WSC programs?

 - Mini Mites and Junior Devo Programs include lunch.
 For all other programs, athletes are required to bring their own lunch and liquids, or bring some money to purchase lunch.
-Alternatively, there are Perisher owned food outlets that are close by where Perisher Money is accepted.
+Alternatively, there are Perisher owned food outlets where Perisher Money is accepted.
 Perisher Money can be loaded onto each lift pass by accessing your Perisher estore account..

 - Winter Sports Club Statement of Commitment to Child Safety